denissys/adr-ecommerce-architecture-decisions/ADR-001: Choice Between SaaS and Custom Components for E-Commerce Platform Architecture.md

 1. **Customization and Localization:** We recognize the need for customization to meet the specific requirements of different markets, including content localization, compliance with regional regulations, and adaptable user experiences.
 Custom components will be developed to address these market-specific needs.

-2. **Security and Compliance for SaaS Solutions:**
+2. **Security and Compliance for Both SaaS and Custom Components:**

    - **Robust Security Features:** We will evaluate SaaS solutions for their ability to provide robust security features such as encryption, access controls, and threat detection.
-The chosen solutions must meet our stringent security requirements.
+Similarly, custom components will be designed with a strong focus on security.

    - **Compliance Certifications:** SaaS providers will be assessed based on their compliance certifications, especially in critical areas like user authentication, data protection, and privacy regulations.
-The selected solutions must align with industry standards and regulations.
+Custom components will adhere to industry standards and regulations.

-3. **Integration and CI/CD for SaaS Solutions:**
+3. **Integration and CI/CD for Both SaaS and Custom Components:**

    - **CI/CD Integration:** We will prioritize SaaS solutions that seamlessly integrate with our chosen CI/CD tools, ensuring a smooth development and deployment pipeline.
-Compatibility with tools like Jenkins, GitLab CI/CD, and others will be considered.
+Custom components will also be integrated into our CI/CD processes.

 4. **Scalability and Performance for Both SaaS and Custom Components:**

-   - **Horizontal and Vertical Scaling:** The architecture will be designed to accommodate both horizontal and vertical scaling.
+   - **Horizontal and Vertical Scaling:** The architecture will be designed to accommodate both horizontal and vertical scaling for both SaaS solutions and custom components.
 We will assess the scalability options provided by SaaS solutions and ensure that custom components are optimized for performance and scalability.

-5. **Cost-Efficiency for SaaS Solutions:**
+5. **Cost-Efficiency for Both SaaS and Custom Components:**

-   - **Cost-Benefit Analysis:** We will conduct a comprehensive cost-benefit analysis to identify areas where adopting SaaS solutions offers cost-efficiency.
-This analysis will consider factors such as licensing costs, maintenance expenses, and scalability benefits.
+   - **Cost-Benefit Analysis:** We will conduct a comprehensive cost-benefit analysis to identify areas where adopting SaaS solutions or custom development provides a competitive advantage.
+This analysis will consider factors such as licensing costs, maintenance expenses, and scalability benefits for both options.

 6. **Maintenance and Updates:**